Gig economy

 We also explain what to do if you are already in the self assessment system but aren’t registered as self-employed on our page Self-employment: registering for tax and NIC.

-You may not need to tell HMRC about your gig economy income if it is fully covered by the trading allowance, as explained under the heading Trading Allowance below.
+You may not need to tell HMRC about your gig economy income if it is fully covered by the trading allowance, as explained under the heading Trading allowance below.

 Deadlines